Rouse Hill

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Rouse Hill was $64,862 and the average was $77,891 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, this is high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-As of September 2025, estimated incomes would be approximately $70,609 (median) and $84,792 (average), based on Wage Price Index growth of 8.86%.
-The 2021 Census shows household, family, and personal incomes in Rouse Hill rank highly nationally, between the 85th and 93rd percentiles.
-In Rouse Hill, 32.5% of individuals earn between $1,500 - 2,999 per week, similar to the metropolitan region's 30.9%.
-A substantial proportion, 43.9%, earn above $3,000 per week, indicating strong economic capacity in the area.
+The suburb of Rouse Hill had a median taxpayer income of $64,862 and an average income of $77,891 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+Nationally, this is high compared to Greater Sydney's median income of $60,817 and average income of $83,030 during the same period.
+Based on a Wage Price Index growth rate of 8.86% from financial year 2023 to September 2025, current estimates would be approximately $70,609 (median) and $84,792 (average).
+According to the 2021 Census, household, family, and personal incomes in Rouse Hill rank highly nationally, between the 85th and 93rd percentiles.
+The earnings profile shows that 32.5% of individuals earn between $1,500 and $2,999 per week, reflecting a similar pattern seen in the metropolitan region where 30.9% fall within this range.
+A substantial proportion, 43.9%, earn above $3,000 per week, indicating strong economic capacity throughout the area.
 High housing costs consume 18.1% of income, but strong earnings place disposable income at the 91st percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income